The following story appeared in the June 2007 issue of Smoke

 contributed

-to the Wing Ding auction, part of the
+to the Wing Ding auction, Big Canoe Tour of Homes.
+(2007)

 |